sql-machine-learning/elasticdl/docs/designs/data_transform.md

 *Please check the [discussion](https://github.com/sql-machine-learning/elasticdl/issues/1686).*

-At this moment, we have gotten the full transform code and prepare for model training.
-For the clause `TO TRAIN DNNClassifier`, we will combine the transform code and `DNNClassifier` from model zoo to the final submitter code.
+At this moment, we have gotten the full transform code and can prepare for model training.
+For the clause `TO TRAIN DNNClassifier`, we will combine the transform code and `DNNClassifier` from model zoo to the final submitter program.

 ### Combine Transform Code And Model Definition

-The model definition in model zoo is a Python class.
-It defines the neural network structure and is compatible with various feature input.
+The model definition in model zoo is a Python class derived from `tf.keras.Model`.
+It is compatible with various feature input.
 Please check the [sample model](https://github.com/sql-machine-learning/models/blob/1b6f5eaabd57b8ca682e60c1dde4cd4ec1053bf9/sqlflow_models/dnnclassifier.py#L3).

+The transform code generated from `COLUMN` clause specifies how to convert the SELECT result into model inputs in the form of tensors.

 ### Implementation